- Computational Social Science

 Students will specialize in a particular area of interest in Information Science by choosing classes from one concentration that will provide in-depth study in that area.
 Suggested courses under each concentration come from within and outside the department.
 Read the information on each concentration to determine which one best suits your interests and career goals.

-The minor in Information Science is offered in every undergraduate college at Cornell.
+The minor in Information Science is available to all students, in every undergraduate college at Cornell except those majoring in Information Science (IS) or Information Science, Systems, and Technology (ISST).
 Because of small differences in regulations between the colleges, there are sometimes slight variations in the requirements depending on your college and, in a few cases, your major.

-All courses must be chosen from the list no substitutions are allowed.
+All courses must be chosen from the list.
+No substitutions are allowed.
 Some courses in the minor count toward college distribution requirements.
-Use the Courses of Study search page to verify whether a course fulfills a distribution in your college.
+Use Cornell's Courses of Study search page to verify whether a course fulfills a distribution in your college.

 * The Information Science department cannot know how graduate schools, employers, and so on, will evaluate S grades.

-To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, and major, and what will be your minor concentration, to the IS Minor Coordinator Penny Stewart.
-The minor is self-guided.
-See the Requirements page for further details.
+Step 2: To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, major, and minor concentration selection, to ISadvising@cornell.edu.